schaueho/hs.mediacopy/priv.holgi.mediacopy/README.txt

   -v, --verbose         verbose logging

-As you can see, mediacp.py expects a source directory which it will recurse into and, optionally, a destination directory where to copy the media files to.
+As you can see, mediacp.py expects a source directory which it will recurse into and a destination directory to copy the media files to.

 mediascan.py has the following synopsis: